-- (1) Adequate Record Keeping - (a) The owner, operator or any other responsible party of any permitted solid waste facility and each solid waste hauler or any other responsible party shall establish and maintain adequate records in order to facilitate the reporting process and to assure accurate waste net weight and fee determinations. - (b) At a minimum, each facility or hauler shall have in place a waste ticket system, whereby a ticket is provided to the customer and the facility or hauler retains a complete record of the ticket. - (c) These records shall be maintained on a daily basis, as the solid waste is received, and shall include, at a minimum, the customer name, the type or kind of RCRA subtitle D solid wastes including municipal waste received or transported, and the net weight of the waste. - (2) Each solid waste facility permittee or owner, operator or any other responsible party shall provide and maintain an adequate means of recording the amount of waste that is received by the facility, as required by Federal, State or Local law, rule or.
-Such records shall be used by the facility to calculate disposal fees submitted quarterly to the District and shall be available to the District for inspection. - (3) Each hauler shall provide and maintain an adequate means of recording the amount of waste that is collected from its customers and transported to a Solid Waste Facility out of District.
-At a minimum, the hauler retains a copy of each ticket or receipt received from the facility.
-The ticket received from the facility shall be used by the hauler to calculate disposal fees to be submitted quarterly to the District.
-Such records shall be available to the District for inspection. - (4) Records Availability Any records, reports, or information obtained under this rule and any permits, permit applications, and related documentation shall be available to the District for inspection and copying during normal business hours, unless otherwise deemed necessary by the District, and any records obtained by the District shall be available to the public for inspection and copying during normal business hours.
+- (1) Adequate Record Keeping - (a) The owner, operator or any other responsible party of any permitted solid waste facility and each solid waste hauler or any other responsible party shall establish and maintain adequate records in order to facilitate the reporting process and to assure accurate waste net weight or amounts and fee determinations. - (b) At a minimum, each facility or hauler shall have in place a waste ticket system, whereby a ticket is provided to the customer and the facility or hauler retains a duplicate complete record of the ticket. - (c) These records shall be maintained on a daily basis, as the solid waste is received, and shall include, at a minimum, the customer name, the type or kind of RCRA subtitle D solid wastes including municipal waste, defined herein, received or transported, and the net weight or amounts (compacted and uncompacted) of the waste.

+Fee Determination-Quarterly reports shall relate the total net weight or amounts of solid waste generated within the District and transported out of the District for disposal.